Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 You should have massive doubt that West Point has sufficient funds to make all of their drone platforms.

-They said that they put $250 million towards development of the state -of -the -art device.
+They said that they put $250 million towards development of the state-of-the-art device.

 However, empirically, it costs way more than that to do so.

-That was specifically for shipyard improvements, which we agree with the Army is a wrong investment.
+The $25 billion they brought up in the Navy's plan for revitalization, that was specifically for shipyard improvements, which we agree with the Army is a wrong investment.

 Ours is for additive manufacturing so we can keep ships out of shipyards.